my-mentor/jobs/level1/README.md

-<h1>Educational matching</h1>
+<h1>Teachers registration</h1>
 We want to help families to find a teacher regarding their needs in term of fields and levels.
 This is what we do at MyMentor.
+The very first feature is the registration of teachers.
 <h2>Specifications</h2>
 We want to :
 <ul>
-  <li>create and store new teachers.
-Each teacher must include a collection of fields associated with one level.</li>
+  <li>Create and store new teachers.
+Each teacher must include a unique id, firstname, lastname and a collection of Skills composed by a field associated with a level.</li>
-  <li>Search for teachers regarding a field, level.</li>
+  <li>Search for teachers regarding a specific field and level.<b>to remove</b></li>
 </ul>
 <p>
-  A teacher must include a firstname, a lastname and at least one field/level.
-  We want to be able to execute a file that will store a new teacher in the output.json file.
+  You have to use a reference to Fields and Levels which are already stored in data.json We want to be able to execute a ruby file that will store new teachers in the data.json file.
 </p>